-Clean smell has no real smell.
-However, it is impossible for your house to smell like nothing, especially if you have kids, pets, and often cook.
+A clean smell has no real smell.
+However, your house can’t smell like anything, especially if you have kids, pets, and often cook.
 To mask out unpleasant smells, you must take some measures.
 However, this does not mean that you need to turn to store-bought, synthetic options.
-This article will guide you on ways you can adopt to make your home smell better.
+This article will guide you on ways you can adapt to make your home smell better.

 Mix Some Essential Oils in Your Air Filter

 If you want your house to smell fresh at all times, all you need to do is add some drops of good-quality essential oils to your air filter.
 Wondering how this works?
 It’s simple!
 The HVAC systems installed in your house will help the smell circulate and make the environment smell fantastic.

 Did you know that essential oils are also known to have healing properties?
 For example, eucalyptus essential oil is great for respiratory issues, while lavender helps improve your overall mood.
 You can also opt for lemon and clove if you’re looking for scents with cleansing qualities!

 Potpourri in little, dusty bowls may look good for some time, but it is useless when it comes to making your house smell better.
 If you want to recycle the potpourri, you can simmer it on the stove!
 This is a simple, clean, and easy way to make your home smell great.